 Diabetes Basics: What to Know

-When you hear the phrase, “managing your diabetes,” what goes through your mind?
-To effectively manage diabetes (both type I and II) means that you make active decisions to incorporate the necessary self-monitoring skills and healthy living habits into your daily life.
+When you hear the phrase, “controlling your diabetes,” what goes through your mind?
+To effectively manage diabetes and to keep it in control (both type I and II) means that you make active decisions to incorporate the necessary self-monitoring skills and healthy living habits into your daily life.